-The Car Accident, Part 2: Let’s say that the driver suffered an injury that will require treatment for an extended period of time.
-Until that treatment is completed, the amount of the debt is unliquidated because no one knows exactly how much it will take to make the driver whole again, if at all.
+But let’s say that the driver suffered an injury that will require treatment for an extended period of time.
+Until that treatment is completed, the amount of the debt is unliquidated because no one knows exactly how much it will take to make the driver whole again, if that's even possible.
 But, if you are found liable for the accident, you can come to an agreement to pay a certain sum to the driver and be released from any future responsibility for payments.
 Then the debt is liquidated because the parties have come to an agreement.

 Liquidated Contractual Debt

 Unliquidated debts aren’t limited to accident situations.
 They can occur when a contract is involved, also.
-For instance, you borrowed money to buy a car.
+For instance, say you borrowed money to buy a car.
 You have a contract that requires you to pay $300 per month for 36 months for a total of $10,800.
-I would argue that that amount is liquidated.
-But, after some time you come into a little money and you decide to use to pay off the loan early.
+That amount is already liquidated, but, after some time you come into a little money, which you decide to use to pay off the loan early.
 You end up paying a total of $9,500.
 That, too, is a liquidated amount because it’s easily calculated and you and the lender both agree that’s what you owe.